Structured Genomic Evidence Infrastructure

 Scientific Background

-Workflows are developed and overseen by a clinical genomics scientist (MD, PhD) with over a decade of experience in diagnostic laboratory variant interpretation, assay design, and sequencing workflows.
+Workflows are developed and overseen by a clinical genomics scientist (Mahdi Ghani, MD, PhD) with over a decade of experience in diagnostic genomics, assay development, and variant interpretation.
+Scientific contributions include more than 50 peer-reviewed publications and over 2,400 citations spanning rare disease genomics, assay validation, sequencing workflows, population genetics, and variant interpretation.

 All infrastructure is designed for research-use evaluation within established laboratory workflows.